Snackbars in the Netherlands: the ultimate guide

 Frikandel: with or without pastry

-Continuing the list of mystery meat is the frikandel.
+Continuing on the list of mystery meat-filled delicacies, we find the frikandel.
 Part chicken, pig, and horse, this strange skinless sausage is delicious enough to make you ignore the fact that all the meat mentioned above is waste meat.

 Of course, it’s deep-fried.
 There are two main variants: the frikandelbroodje, which is kind of like a sausage roll with curry sauce, and the frikandel speciaal, which is served with sauce and onions.